 CRIM 661: Seminar in Criminology and Criminal Justice.
 3 hours.

 This course provides the opportunity for intensive analysis of significant recent issues.
-Topics are announced at the time of offering and the course is repeatable up to 6 credit hours.
+Topics are announced at the time of offering and the course can be repeated to earn up to six credit hours.

 CRIM 671: Philosophical Issues in Contemporary Society.
 3 hours.

-This is a study of the nature of value judgments, the methods of their analysis and verification, and their systematic application in the areas of science, religion, art, morality, education and social policy.
+This is a study of the nature of value judgements, the methods of their analysis and verification, and their systematic application in the areas of science, religion, art, morality, education and social policy.

 CRIM 675: Ethics in Criminology and Criminal Justice.
 3 hours.